joshbegley/nyt-latest/previous.md

 `One court offered Donald J. Trump a financial lifeline.
 Another set him on a path to prosecution.
 It was a taste of what America will experience until the November election.`\
 https://nytimes.com/2024/03/25/nyregion/trump-hush-money-fraud-case.html

-**Person Killed by Train After Being Pushed Onto Subway Tracks, Police Say**\
+**Man Killed by Train After Being Pushed Onto Subway Tracks, Police Say**\
-`The attack at 125th Street in East Harlem was unprovoked, a police spokeswoman said.`\
+`The attack at 125th Street in East Harlem was unprovoked, a police spokeswoman said, and a man is in custody.`\
 https://nytimes.com/2024/03/25/nyregion/subway-shoving-manhattan.html

 **DeSantis Signs Social Media Bill Barring Accounts for Children Under 14**\